JohannesBuchner/BXA/paper.md

 BXA (via nested sampling) makes Bayesian model comparison computationally feasible.

+# Features

+BXA connects the X-ray spectral analysis environments Xspec/Sherpa to the nested sampling algorithm UltraNest for **Bayesian Parameter Estimation** and **Model comparison**.

+BXA provides the following features:

+* parameter estimation in arbitrary dimensions, which involves:
+   * finding the best fit
+   * computing error bars
+   * computing marginal probability distributions
+* plotting of spectral model vs. the data:
+   * for the best fit
+   * for each of the solutions (posterior samples)
+   * for each component
+* model selection:
+   * computing the evidence for the considered model, ready for use in Bayes factors
+   * unlike likelihood-ratios, not limited to nested and linear models
+* model discovery:
+   * visualize deviations between model and data with binning-independent Quantile-Quantile (QQ) plots.
+* empirical background models
+   * for getting more information out of low-count spectra

+BXA shines especially

+* when systematically analysing a large data-set, or
+* when comparing multiple models, or
+* when analysing low counts data-set
+* for unsupervised, automated fitting

 # Methods

-The methods and limitations of BXA were presented in [@Buchner2014].
+The methods and limitations of BXA were presented in more detail in [@Buchner2014].
-Until v3.0, BXA used MultiNest [@Feroz2009].
-Since v4.0,
+Until v3.0, BXA employed the Fortran package MultiNest [@Feroz2009] to perform Bayesian inference.
-BXA uses UltraNest [@ultranest], which is easier to install.
+Since v4.0, BXA uses the Python package UltraNest [@ultranest], which is easier to install.

 # Documentation